 Abdominal ultrasonography is the initial imaging test of choice in most patients without urethral abnormalities because it avoids potential allergic and toxic complications of contrast agents and allows assessment of associated renal parenchymal atrophy.
 Ultrasonography is aimed at detection of hydronephrosis.
 However, the false-positive rate is 25% if only minimal criteria (visualization of the collecting systems) are considered in the diagnosis.
 Also, absence of hydronephrosis (and false-negative results) can occur if obstruction is early (in the first few days) or mild or if retroperitoneal fibrosis or tumor encases the collecting system, preventing dilation of the ureter.

 CT Computed Tomography Imaging tests are often used to evaluate patients with renal and urologic disorders.
 Abdominal x-rays without radiopaque contrast agents may be done to check for positioning of ureteral stents... read more is sensitive for diagnosing obstructive nephropathy and is used when obstruction cannot be shown by ultrasonography or by intravenous urography.
 Unenhanced helical CT is the modality of choice for obstruction due to ureteral calculi.
-CT urography done with and without contrast is particularly useful in the evaluation of hematuria.
+CT urography done with and without contrast is particularly useful in the evaluation of hematuria; contrast increases sensitivity for abnormalities such as cancers but decreases sensitivity for calculi.
 Thinning of the renal parenchyma suggests more chronic obstruction.